TheGreatGooo/gpg-mailgate/doc/testing.md

 Tests produce some helpful logs, so inspect contents of `test/logs` directory if something goes wrong.

+If your system's Python binary isn't found in your `$PATH` or you want to use a specific binary, use make's macro overriding: `make test PYTHON=/path/to/python`.

 ## Key building blocks

 - *Test Script* (`test/e2e_test.py`) that orchestrates the other components.